Search features

 Ms. Elisa C. Kohanski Email Email More info More Info

 MUSI 164.
 PRIVATE STRING LESSON - CELLO.
 This course consists of one full hour for two credits of individual instruction on the cello.
 Students will improve technical skill as well as become familiar with string literature for the cello.
-Semester course, two hours.
+Two hours.

 a section of the STR LES-CELLO (1 HR) course in Music - MUSI